istio/istio.io/_docs/tasks/fault-injection.md

 ## Understanding what happened

-   The reason that the entire reviews service has failed is because our bookinfo application has a bug.
+   The reason that the entire reviews service has failed is because our BookInfo application has a bug.
 The timeout between the productpage and reviews service is less (3s + 1 retry = 6s total) than the timeout between the reviews and ratings service (10s).
 These kinds of bugs can occur in typical enterprise applications where different teams develop different microservices